chrisgreencorn/debian-preseed/README.md

 - October 11: Created repo, populated with basic scripts, and worked on `preseed.cfg`, `customization_script.sh`, and `software.sh`, mostly. `customization_script.sh` calls the others, which seemed to make the most sense to me - more isolation between major groups of actions means I can debug easier.
 I may condense or alternately explode them further later on.
 - October 12: Worked on `software.sh` and `customization_script.sh`.
 Left some direction in the comments in each file about where to take them.
 Wrote up the preliminary contents of this readme.
 - October 13: Rewrote preseed.cfg so that I didn't have to use in-target for everything (I hope).
 Trying to find the best way to properly indicate what I'm doing in the bash file comments but I haven't sorted out something foolproof yet.
+- October 14: Continued picking through packages for the software.sh script.
+Will attempt install at some point to pare down bloat.

 ## Long-term